As with all policies, these are subject to change over time.

 Example of a landing page design that violates policy:

 - Transit-specific businesses (such as airport pickups, car services, and rental cars) aren’t permitted.
 Tours that include transport can be offered, such as a bus tour or boat tour.
+Transportation services that specifically serve a touristic purpose, like bike, boat, e-scooter, or kayak rentals used to experience a city (and not for commuting), are allowed.

 - Virtual experiences aren’t supported at this time.
 Inventory must take place in a physical location.
+VR/AR experiences taking place at the POI are allowed.